All Episodes

 Santorum was on fire to the point of being hyper a couple of times, spoke eloquently of freedom.

-Republicans and otherwise, who watched it last night.
+Now, these are the opinions of professionals, Republicans and otherwise, who watched it last night.

-In the hours before the Republican debate Thursday night, a number of established politicians here in Greenville, South Carolina saw it as a showdown between former Minnesota Governor Tim Pollenty and a bunch of other guys.
+In the hours before the Republican debate Thursday night, a number of established politicians here in Greenville, South Carolina saw it as a showdown between former Minnesota Governor Tim Polenti and a bunch of other guys.

-One veteran of state politics said it's Palenti.
+One veteran of state politics said, it's Palenti.

 He's got a chance to move up into the first tier or stay in the second tier.